InstallerLegacy/setup.virtualhub.eu.org/content/posts/kubuntu-post-installation.md

 {{< image src="/images/2022/10/03/help.webp" alt="Help" caption="Help">}}

+## Video tutorial

 Do you want to follow the tutorial by watching a video?
 Here it is:

 {{< youtube GxXiRfft-6w >}}

 Don't like youtube?
 You can download the above video from [here](https://link.storjshare.io/jufpdsrfdlu6zxdaf3gslyag2n7a/virtualhub-setup-videos%2FOS%2FWhat%20to%20do%20after%20installing%20Kubuntu.mp4?download=true).
 The video is also available on IPFS.
-You can download it from [here](https://bafybeihw2zjk5wsfhl7gnr6jaofn4wia7nopmz7nf54jaox3oacrym3lku.ipfs.dweb.link/).
-The CID of the video on IPFS is:
+You can download it from [here](https://bafybeigencf4y3hgdzzdca5h4gatizrgqfr6cigxxceduyjqk7iujxdpsm.ipfs.w3s.link/What%20to%20do%20after%20installing%20Kubuntu.mp4).
+The CID of the folder of the video on IPFS is:

 ```
-bafybeihw2zjk5wsfhl7gnr6jaofn4wia7nopmz7nf54jaox3oacrym3lku
+bafybeigencf4y3hgdzzdca5h4gatizrgqfr6cigxxceduyjqk7iujxdpsm
 ```

 This tutorial itself is also available on IPFS.
 If you have an IPFS-friendly browser like Brave and have configured the IPFS options then there should be an option to open this tutorial on IPFS on the right-hand side of the address bar.
 If you do not have an IPFS-friendly browser, you can read this tutorial on IPFS [here](https://setup-virtualhub-eu-org.ipns.dweb.link/kubuntu-post-installation/).
 An archive of this tutorial is available [here](https://web.archive.org/web/20221003103804/https://setup.virtualhub.eu.org/kubuntu-post-installation/) via Wayback Machine.